DeeMcDonald1981/Task-Manager/README.md

-Here’s a polished **README.md** draft for your Task Manager app, based on the HTML, CSS, and JavaScript you uploaded:

----

 # Task Manager

 A simple, lightweight **Task Manager web application** built with HTML, CSS, and JavaScript.
 This app allows users to add, display, and delete tasks using **localStorage**, ensuring that tasks persist even after refreshing the browser.